 How do you ship?

-We ship within the continental USA via UPS ground.
-Please click here for a UPS ground delivery chart.
+We ship within the continental USA via Fedex ground.
+Please click here for a Fedex ground delivery chart.

-Other UPS shipping options for expedited shipping are available to purchase on the checkout page.
+Other Fedex shipping options for expedited shipping are available to purchase on the checkout page.

 How long does it take to ship my order?